imlasky/imlasky.github.io/projects/_posts/2023-01-02-indie-comp-jobs.md

 Also, the time it takes to look up each company is not nothing, and each time, there is basically 30 new companies.
 It's so much.
 I need to figure out a way to automate this task a bit more.

 I had another idea to look at language-specific or more niche job boards.
 For example, https://elixirjobs.net/.
 It is a simple site, obviously dedicated to just elixir, and it has an RSS feed.
 If I accumulate all these together, maybe it can give a good mix of niches.
 I'd have to write a parser for each of them, though.
 But that's okay.

+### January 12

+A question popped into my head today that sort of halted this project: why am I not using it?
+I have applied to a few jobs over the past couple of days, but I have not found an interest in any of the jobs here.
+Why not?

+One explanation is that the kinds of jobs and companies I am finding for Indie Comp Jobs are just not that exciting.

+Another is that they aren't as proud of the independence, at least not outwardly.

+A lot of this started with reading Rework written by the founder of 37 Signals.
+It is extremely opinionated, and I love that.

+I love opinionated companies.
+Companies that are out there and say "This is us.
+If you don't like us, that's okay.
+But we are who we are."
+Obviously within limits, but not just covered in legalese and trying to say the safest thing all the time.

+How do I find ***those*** companies?
+I'll continue to noodle on it, but it seems rather haphazard.